adncllng/vmock/src/pages/news/en/live-radio-interview-with-visible-on-cbc-montreal.md

 title: Live radio interview with Visible on CBC Montreal
 date: 1991-10-08T00:32:00.000Z
 description: >-
-  Tune in on CBC Radio Montreal on May 23, 2019 at 6PM to hear Sofia Blondin and Veronica Mockler's live interview about upcoming work on Housing Rights in Côte-des-Neiges borough.
+  Tune in on CBC Radio Montreal on May 23 at 6PM to hear Sofia Blondin and myself talk about upcoming work on Housing Rights in Côte-des-Neiges borough.
 ---
 .